-- a) Previously looked after children Previously looked after children are such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the council) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- a) Looked after and previously looked after children A 'looked after child' is a child who is (i) in the care of a local authority, or (ii) being provided with accommodation by a local authority in the exercise of their social services functions at the time of making an application to a school.
+Previously looked after children are such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the council) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - b) Exceptional Circumstances This priority applies to pupils with a specific need that can only be met by one school rather than any other.
 This could include medical or social reasons that make it essential for the child to attend a particular school.
 Independent supporting information must be provided from a professional, for example a doctor, consultant, social worker or other professionals working with the family which makes a compelling case as to why the child's needs can only be met at the preferred school and no other.
 A medical condition or diagnosis in itself will not automatically result in priority being given.
 Advice may be sought from the consultant community paediatrician or other relevant professionals where necessary to determine whether or not the evidence provided is sufficiently compelling to qualify under this category. - c) Sibling link For the purposes of the school admissions process, children are siblings if they share the same main address and live as part of the same household.
-A sibling link will apply if the sibling will be attending the school in September 2025.
+A sibling link will apply if the sibling will be attending the school in September 2026.
 Where separate junior and infant schools are linked (see linked Infant/Junior school below), the sibling link will apply across both linked schools the sibling may be at either school and may be older or younger.
 If two children, of whom one is due to start junior school and the other infant school in the same September, the junior school child's allocation will be done first and a sibling link will count for the infant child.
 A sibling link is only taken into account if children live at the same main address and the sibling has already been allocated a place at the school.
 Twins or multiple births do not qualify for the sibling link unless one child has already been offered a place.
-Where a sibling attends a nursery class on the same school site, or a sixth form it will not be counted as a link for admissions purposes. - d) Free School Meals children will be considered under this priority if they are eligible for free school meals on the closing date for applications or on the date the application is submitted if it is late or outside the main admission round.
-The city average will be taken as the average percentage of children eligible for free school meals for the applying cohort (this will be Y6 pupils for the main admissions round) taken from the October school census in the application year.
-The number of places available at each school under this priority will be calculated by applying the city average to the schools PAN.
+Where a sibling attends a nursery class on the same school site, or a sixth form it will not be counted as a link for admissions purposes.